vegaprotocol/specs/specs/0028-governance.md

 The proposal's close date may optionally be set by the proposer and must be greater than or equal to a minimum duration time that is set by the network.
 The network will specify minimum duration times depending on the type of proposal.

-The network's minimum duration time is used as the default when the new proposal either fails to include a minimum duration time or the proposal is submitted with a close date would fail to meet the network's minimum duration time constraint.
+The network's _minimum proposal duration time_ - as specified by a network parameter relevant to the proposal type - is used as the default when the new proposal either fails to include a minimum proposal duration time or the proposal is submitted with a close date would fail to meet the network's minimum proposal duration time constraint.

 ### When a proposal is enacted
 A new proposal can also specify when any changes resulting from a successful vote would start to be applied.